SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

 This sample demonstrates Steeltoe Service Discovery.
 It consists of the following projects:

-* FortuneTellerService - ASP.NET microservice illustrating how to register with Consul or Eureka at startup.
+* FortuneTellerApi - ASP.NET microservice illustrating how to register with Consul or Eureka at startup.
 * FortuneTellerWeb - ASP.NET MVC app illustrating how to consume registered services using Consul, Eureka or Configuration.

-FortuneTellerService provides an API endpoint that returns a random fortune.
+FortuneTellerApi provides an API endpoint that returns a random fortune.
 FortuneTellerWeb accesses the API endpoint at `https://fortuneService/api/fortunes/random`.
 The `https://fortuneService` part gets resolved using service discovery, switching to `http` or `https` and replacing `fortuneService` with the real host name or IP and port number.